 A Clean Slate Is Possible: Don’t Just Patch Things Up!

 It may be easy to feel discouraged when you or a loved one is suffering from Fentanyl patch abuse.
 However, it is important to know that being addiction-free is possible through proper treatment.
-The strong decision and commitment to break free from substance abuse is more potent than any other bondage that addiction can produce.
+The strong decision and commitment to break free from substance use disorder is more potent than any other bondage that addiction can produce.

 - Medlineplus.gov – “Fentanyl: MedlinePlus Drug Information”